-Bridge Option A (Figure 8) is associated with all Alternatives, 1 through 4.
+Bridge Option A (Figure 8) is associated with Alternatives 1 through 4.
 This bridge option would include replacement of the Nisqually River bridges, fill removal, and an additional bridge structure approximately 3,000 feet in length.
 This section of I-5 passes through the Nisqually River valley, an environmentally sensitive and important area for Endangered Species Act-listed steelhead and chinook salmon, and the traditional home of the Nisqually Indian Tribe.
-The Nisqually Indian Tribe is signatory to the Medicine Creek Treaty of December 26, 1854.
-The treaty established the Nisqually Reservation boundaries and memorialized other rights, including fishing in usual and accustomed grounds.
+All I-5 improvements are expected to be constructed within existing WSDOT right of way except for possible construction staging areas requiring temporary easements.
+Permanent and temporary impacts to private property will be minimized to the greatest extent possible.
 Potential environmental impacts are discussed in Chapter 6: Environmental Considerations.

-- 10 This bridge option would have the shortest elevated structure and the lowest cost compared to the other bridge options.
-Option A - 11 removes fill and extends the bridge structure over the Nisqually River to the North Overflow Channel.
-This would improve the resiliency - 12 of I-5 to withstand the continued movement of the Nisqually River and high water flow events.
-Option A would not remove fill or add - 13 bridge structures west of the Nisqually River.
-The existing Nisqually interchange would not require reconstruction with Option A.
+This bridge option would have the shortest elevated structure and the lowest cost compared to the other bridge options.
+Bridge Option A removes fill and extends the bridge structure over the Nisqually River to the North Overflow Channel.
+This would improve the resiliency of I-5 to withstand the continued movement of the Nisqually River and high water flow events.
+Bridge Option A would not remove fill or add bridge structures west of the Nisqually River.
+The existing Nisqually interchange would not require reconstruction with Bridge Option A.

-15 Figure 8.
+Figure 8.
 Bridge Option A

-1 Bridge Option B
+Bridge Option B

-- 3 Bridge Option B (Figure 9) is associated with all Alternatives, 1 through 4.
-This bridge option would include replacement of the - 4 Nisqually River bridges, fill removal, and an additional bridge structure approximately 6,000 feet in length.
-This bridge option would - 5 also include new bridges and fill removal for a realigned McAllister Creek.
+Bridge Option B (Figure 9) is associated with Alternatives 1 through 4.
+This bridge option would include replacement of the Nisqually River bridges, fill removal, and an additional bridge structure approximately 6,000 feet in length.
+This bridge option would also include new bridges and fill removal for a realigned McAllister Creek.

-- 7 This option would have a longer elevated structure compared to Design Option A, resulting in higher costs, but would provide - 8 additional environmental benefits.
-Option B removes fill and extends the bridge structure over the Nisqually River to the North and - 9 South Overflow Channels.
-This would improve the resiliency of I-5 to withstand the continued movement of the Nisgually River and - 10 high water flow events.
-Option B would not remove fill or add bridge structures west of the South Overflow Channel, except for a new - 11 bridge and fill removal for realigning McAllister Creek.
-The existing Nisqually interchange would not require reconstruction with - 12 Option B.
+This option would have a longer elevated structure compared to Bridge Option A, resulting in higher costs, but would provide additional environmental benefits.
+Bridge Option B removes fill and extends the bridge structure over the Nisqually River to the North and South Overflow Channels.
+This would improve the resiliency of I-5 to withstand the continued movement of the Nisqually River and high water flow events.
+Bridge Option B would not remove fill or add bridge structures west of the South Overflow Channel, except for a new bridge and fill removal for realigning McAllister Creek.
+The existing Nisqually interchange would not require reconstruction with Bridge Option B. All I-5 improvements are expected to be constructed within existing WSDOT right of way except for possible construction staging areas requiring temporary easements.
+Permanent and temporary impacts to private property will be minimized to the greatest extent possible.

-14 Figure 9.
+Figure 9.
 Bridge Option B

-1 Bridge Option C
+Bridge Option C

-- 3 Bridge Option C (Figure 10) would include replacement of the Nisqually River bridges, fill removal, and an additional bridge structure - 4 approximately 12,000 feet in length.
+Bridge Option C (Figure 10) is associated with Alternatives 1 through 4.
+This bridge option would include replacement of the Nisqually River bridges, fill removal, and an additional bridge structure approximately 12,000 feet in length.
 This bridge option would also include a new elevated I-5 interchange at Exit 114.

-- 6 Option C would expand fill removal and add a bridge structure to encompass the entire lower elevation area from west of McAllister - 7 Creek to the BNSF rail line, including the North and South Overflow Channels.
-This would improve the resiliency of I-5 to withstand - 8 the continued movement of the Nisqually River and high water flow events.
-Option C also adds bridge structures from the South - 9 Overflow Channel to west of the realigned McAllister Creek.
-The existing Nisqually interchange would require reconstruction with - 10 Option C due to the new bridge height.
-I-5 freeway lanes would be modified to go over the Nisqually Cutoff Road, and ramps would - 11 need to be rebuilt to connect to the new elevated I-5 freeway lanes.
+Bridge Option C would expand fill removal and add a bridge structure to encompass the entire lower elevation area from west of McAllister Creek to the BNSF rail line, including the North and South Overflow Channels.
+This would improve the resiliency of I-5 to withstand the continued movement of the Nisqually River and high water flow events.
+Bridge Option C also adds bridge structures from the South Overflow Channel to west of the realigned McAllister Creek.
+The existing Nisqually interchange would require reconstruction with Bridge Option C due to the new bridge height.
+I-5 freeway lanes would be modified to go over the Nisqually Cutoff Road, and ramps would need to be rebuilt to connect to the new elevated I-5 freeway lanes.